Spark Program

 - Introductions to relevant ecosystem teams and partners

-- A clear path to "level up" into deeper support when traction is proven
+- A clearer path to level up into deeper support when traction is proven

 How To Join Spark

-- Get reviewed → The team reviews applications in batches and follows up with results
+- Get reviewed -> The team reviews applications in rolling batches and follows up with decisions or questions

-- Ship and prove → Spark is designed to reward builders who deliver measurable value, not just announcements
+- Ship and prove -> Spark rewards builders who deliver measurable value, not just announcements